zhanglj37/zhanglj37.github.io/Publications_Projects.md

 ##### 1. Partial Factor Analysis

-**Participated in a project which proposed a partial factor analysis method between CFA and exploratory factor analysis.
+- **Participated in a project which proposed a partial factor analysis method between CFA and exploratory factor analysis.
 This project was published on Pyschological Methods.
-I was responsible for the simulation studies in the revision which was appraised as comprehensive by two reviewers [[See the Review Comments]](https://zhanglj37.github.io/blog_200409_PMparticipation.html) **
+I was responsible for the simulation studies in the revision which was appraised as comprehensive by two reviewers [[See the Review Comments]](https://zhanglj37.github.io/blog_200409_PMparticipation.html)

-**Presented two talks about Bayesian Lasso Factor Analysis Models.	**

 ##### 2. Bayesian Model Modification in CFA

-**I built an R package which extent Bayesian Lasso CFA to a model modification method.
-I’am writing a paper to introducing this method and will give a Talk in the International Meeting of the Psychometric Society.**
+- **Built an R package which extent Bayesian Lasso CFA to a model modification method. **

 ​